New York Layoffs — November 2013

 Largest Layoffs

-The biggest impact was at Atlantic Express Transportation Corp. & Temporary Transit Service at its Oceanside facility, reporting 474 affected workers.
+Leading the list was Atlantic Express Transportation Corp. & Temporary Transit Service at its Oceanside facility, reporting 474 affected workers.
 Atlantic Express Transportation Corp./Amboy Bus Company, Inc./Atlantic Escorts Inc.,/Atlantic Queens Bus Corp./Atlantic Hudson, Inc/Midway Leasing followed with 411 workers.

 Trend & Outlook